PhD, Psychology, University of Glamorgan (UK), 2011

 BSc (Hons), Psychology, University of Glamorgan (UK), 2005

 Ageism, discrimination and prejudice

-Paul Nash gained his PhD in Psychology from the University of Glamorgan whilst working as a researcher at Swansea University in the Centre for Innovative Ageing.
+Paul Nash, PhD, gained his doctoral degree in Psychology from the University of Glamorgan whilst working as a researcher at Swansea University in the Centre for Innovative Ageing.
 He has co-ordinated national research projects in Wales (UK), working across sectors with private organizations, the public sector and older people to create publications and reports to influence government policy.
 In 2012, Nash took the post of postgraduate program director in Gerontology & Ageing Studies, teaching Masters level students and supporting PhD research students.
 In 2017 he was made Associate Professor at Swansea University, recognizing both his teaching and research achievements.

 Informing his teaching practice is the commitment to research, epitomized by his work on ageism with the World Health Organization (WHO).
 Nash is actively pursuing research on interventions to address both implicit and explicit ageist prejudice as well as continually developing challenging curriculum to reflect the dynamic nature of the field.